 A Data Processing Agreement must require the data processor to assist the data controller in responding to "data subject rights" requests.

-- A service provider must assist its client business with CCPA rights requests, so it makes sense to include this obligation in a Service Provider Contract.
+- A service provider must assist its client business with CCPA (CPRA) rights requests, so it makes sense to include this obligation in a Service Provider Contract.

-There are many differences between a CCPA Service Provider Contract and a GDPR Data Processing Agreement.
+There are many differences between a CCPA (CPRA) Service Provider Contract and a GDPR Data Processing Agreement.
 For example, the GDPR requires a Data Processing Agreement to include clauses that set out:

 Some service providers have adapted their Data Processing Agreement to make it suitable for use as a Service Provider Contract.